Colin-Fredericks/edx_backup_script/README.md

 Because course exports can range in size from a few MB to a few hundred, you should make sure you have plenty of disk space available before running this script on a large number of courses.

-## Chrome Web Driver
+## Web Driver

 This repo includes a Mac version of the [Chrome webdriver](https://chromedriver.chromium.org/), which is licensed under the a [separate set of terms](https://chromium.googlesource.com/chromium/src/+/HEAD/LICENSE).
 If you need a different version of the driver you'll have to replace that file (using the same name).
+It also includes geckodriver for Firefox.
+If you have Safari, you already have safaridriver available, though you may have to [enable it](https://developer.apple.com/documentation/webkit/testing_with_webdriver_in_safari).

 Since chromedriver is not a signed Mac application it will throw a warning the first time you run it.
 Go to System Preferences --> Security and Privacy and tell it to open anyway.
 You should be able to run it just fine on the next attempt.